mcdexio/documents/en/perpetual-admin-functions.md

 * Change the governance parameters
 * Upgrade contract
 * Global liquidation, including:
-  * Switch into "Emergency" state which (1)stops tradings and withdraws, (2) sets the global settlement price
+  * Switch into "Emergency" status which (1) stops tradings and withdraws, (2) sets the global settlement price
-  * Correct hacked (ex: Oracle price hack) data in "Emergency" state
+  * Correct hacked (ex: Oracle price hack) data in "Emergency" status

 Due to the importance of global liquidation, MCDEX will establish a community-led governance committee as soon as possible, and the committee will develop detailed global liquidation trigger mechanisms and processing procedures.